Jodie Ounsley

-is an English television personality and former rugby union player.
+is an English television personality, sports commentator, children's author, and former rugby union player.
 She has appeared as "Fury" in the BBC One show Gladiators since 2024 and has worked as an interviewer for Channel 4's coverage of the 2024 Paralympic Games in Paris.

 She played rugby union for Premier 15s side Exeter Chiefs Women as a winger.
 In 2019 she became the first deaf female rugby player to play for a senior England side and the world's first-ever deaf female rugby sevens international.
 She is also a former British Brazilian jiu jitsu champion.

 Early life

 From Dewsbury, West Yorkshire, Ounsley was born prematurely and needed medication which subsequently impacted her hearing and became profoundly deaf.
 She had a cochlear implant as a toddler, becoming the youngest person in the country to have the procedure.
 A high achiever in sports she was the junior world coal carrying champion on five occasions and won five sprint titles at the Deaf Athletics Championship, and won a gold medal at the British Open Brazilian jiu-jitsu finals.

 She attended Shelley College where her sporting endeavours were initially frustrated by a knee injury known as Osgood Schlatter Disease.
 She began playing rugby in October 2015 and by May 2016 was top try scorer for her age group Sandal Girls RUFC team and was representing Yorkshire under-15s.
 She attended Loughborough College to study a degree in sports coaching.